 EIA projects U.S. total annual carbon dioxide emissions to be lower in 2050

-In the Annual Energy Outlook 2020 (AEO2020) Reference case, the U.S. Energy Information Administration (EIA) projects that total U.S. energy-related carbon dioxide (CO2) emissions will decrease until the mid-2020s, mainly as a result of changes in the fuel mix consumed by the electric power sector.
-After 2030, increases in energy demand in the other sectors—predominantly transportation and industrial—cause CO2 emissions to increase.
-However, EIA projects that total U.S. energy-related carbon dioxide (CO2) emissions in 2050 will be about 4,922 million metric tons, or 4% below the amount in 2019.
-The AEO2020 Reference case generally assumes that current laws and regulations that affect the energy sector, including laws that have end dates, are unchanged throughout the projection period.
+In the Annual Energy Outlook 2021 (AEO2021) Reference case, the U.S. Energy Information Administration (EIA) projects that changes over time in energy-related carbon dioxide (CO2) emissions reflect the projected shift in fuel consumption and energy mix.
+In the projection, CO2 emissions decrease from 2023 to 2035 as a result of a transition away from more emission-intensive coal and a rise in the use of natural gas and renewable energy.
+After 2035, U.S. emissions begin to trend upward, reflecting the overall increase in the use of energy as a result of increasing population and economic growth.
+EIA projects that total U.S. energy-related CO2 emissions in 2050 will be about 4,807 million metric tons, or about 5% more than the amount in 2020.
+The AEO2021 Reference case generally assumes that current laws and regulations that affect the energy sector, including laws that have end dates, are unchanged throughout the projection period.

 World carbon dioxide emissions are projected to increase

 EIA’s International Energy Outlook 2019 (IEO2019) Reference case projects that global energy-related CO2 emissions will grow 0.6% per year from 2018 to 2050.1 However, projected future growth in energy-related CO2 emissions is not evenly distributed across the world: relatively developed economies collectively have no emissions growth, so all of the projected future growth in energy-related CO2 emissions is among the group of countries outside the Organization for Economic Cooperation and Development (OECD).